wizzomafizzo/mrext/docs/remote-api.md

 ## WebSocket

 Remote's WebSocket interface is available on the `/ws` endpoint.
-It's used for monitoring game and core status of the MiSTer, search indexing status, and a more granular lower latency keyboard input method.
+It's used for monitoring game and core and current menu status of the MiSTer, search indexing status, and a more granular lower latency keyboard input method.

 Multiple WebSocket connections are supported.